selva221724/selva221724/README.md

 - ⚡ Fun fact: I am a noob cinematographer [YouTube](https://www.youtube.com/channel/UC1kjWTXAijb0koxCCJMIIFA)
 - 📫 Mail me: [email](selva221724@gmail.com)

-No worries, No buddy born with king abilities... the toughest time can only make you a king!!!
+No worries, No buddy born with king abilities!!
+The toughest time can only make you a king!!!
 No ideal is born without 100 ideals.
 Understand the value of people near you !!

 <br>